-We also provide used drill collars.
-Used drill collars are very common in the oilfield but are rarely found in good usable condition.
-This is due to the fact that many used collars have undergone so much thread repair that the overall length of the drill collar is shortened to a point that it is rendered unusable on most drilling rigs.
+We also provide used drill collars, which are very common in the oilfield but are rarely found in good usable condition.
+This is because used collars have undergone so much thread repair that the overall length of the drill collar is shortened to a point that it is rendered unusable on most drilling rigs.
 At E&M Supply Group, much time and resources are devoted to finding these rare gems.
-Used drill collars that are still in good condition are a wise investment for any drilling contractor, as they can save considerable amount of money.
+Used drill collars that are still in good condition are a wise investment for any drilling contractor, as they can save a considerable amount of money.

 Drill collars that have become too short can be re-manufactured through a process known as stub-welding.
 Stub-welding is achieved through a sub-arc welding procedure that has been widely used since the early 1980s.
 This welding procedure was first introduced in the manufacturing process of new heavy-weight drill pipe.
 There are only around 7 machine shops in the entire country that utilize this “tried and true” stub-welding procedure to re-manufacture drill collars, and the south Louisiana region is home to 4 of them.
 E&M Supply Group uses only these 4 machine shops to re-manufacture our drill collars.

 E&M Supply Group also offers stock drill collars for sale.
 Stock collars are drill collars that have so much external wear that the outside diameter and weight of the drill collar is less than acceptable.
 Once this has occurred, certain size drill collars can be cut up and used as “stock” material to build subs, stabilizers, and various other specialty drilling tools.

 About Drill Collars